MohamedRadwan-DevOps/devops-step-by-step/none-community/reviews.md

 ## Rehab Ragab
 ## Back-end Engineer/Egypt

-Hi, I am Rehab Ragab, I am a Back-end Engineer.
+Hi, I am Rehab, I am a Back-end Engineer.

 For the longest while I wanted to start studying DevOps, but I did not know how or where to start from.